<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1663564727022060&amp;ev=PageView&amp;noscript=1">

 Circulate The Fuel To Ensure Best Mixing

-This is really important.
+This is important.
 It's not enough to just pour biocide in on top of existing fuel and leave it, hoping the biocide is going to diffuse down and do what it's supposed to do.
 Industrial bulk fuel users will inject the biocide into the fuel line.
 Why?
 Because that's what ensures the biocide gets mixed in most effectively.
 A biocide cannot work if it does not come into physical contact with what it's supposed to be killing.
 So if you want the biocide to do the job, you need to make sure it's well mixed into the fuel.
 If you have the equipment to inject it into the fuel line, that's great.
-For many customers, they'll add the biocide and then circulate the fuel for a period of time.
+For many customers, they'll add the biocide and then circulate the fuel for some time.
 That works pretty well, too.
 Those are the big four important recommendations.

-There are other tips, like giving the dead microbes time to settle out after you've killed them.
+Other tips include giving the dead microbes time to settle out after you've killed them.
 And make sure you have extra fuel filters on hand to filter out dead microbes.
 If you follow these simple recommendations, you'll have a much better chance of fixing the problem the first time.

 Check out these other posts on diesel fuel algae: